-Welcome to The Teaching Commons, a virtual gathering space for Carroll community members interested in teaching and learning in higher ed.
+Welcome to The Teaching Commons, a virtual gathering space for Carroll community members interested in teaching and learning in higher education.

-Shared spaces for deeper explorations into topics you're passionate about.
+Opportunities for deeper explorations with colleagues into topics you're passionate about.

 A curated, annotated list of thematically-organized resources about teaching and learning.